CyberFlameGO/svnpython/Doc/c-api/import.rst

    If *name* points to a dotted name of the form ``package.module``, any package structures not already created will still not be created.

-   .. versionchanged:: 2.4
-      *name* is removed from :attr:`sys.modules` in error cases.

 .. cfunction:: long PyImport_GetMagicNumber()